Feeding your Horse for Health

 Pure Feed – A Dietary Solution

-Pure Feed is a company specialising in horse feed made from high-quality, natural, palatable ingredients.
+Pure Feed is a company specialising in Natural Feeding.
+The horse feed they produce is made from high-quality, natural, palatable ingredients.
 It aims to balance a horse’s diet by providing essential nutrients, fibre, and calories.
 Pure Feed is designed to promote stable blood sugar levels, mirroring a grazing animal’s natural diet.
 It contains no molasses and maintains low starch and sugar levels, typically less than 10% combined.
 You choose what you do with your horse and there is an equivalent feed with matching energy and support to go alongside.
 If you are looking for a feed without Alfalfa, then Pure Feed is the one for you.

 Benefits of Pure Feed

-- Improved Digestion: Pure Feed’s digestible composition enhances overall digestive health, reducing the risk of digestive issues such as hindgut acidiosis, colic and gastric ulcers.
+Improved Digestion: Pure Feed’s digestible composition enhances overall digestive health, reducing the risk of digestive issues such as hindgut acidiosis, colic and gastric ulcers.

-- Enhanced Nutritional Profile: With a blend of high-quality ingredients and herbs, Pure Feed improves nutritional content, providing essential vitamins, minerals, and nutrients for horse well-being.
+Enhanced Nutritional Profile: With a blend of high-quality ingredients and herbs, Pure Feed improves nutritional content, providing essential vitamins, minerals, and nutrients for horse well-being.

-- Reduced Risk of Laminitis: Low starch and sugar content in Pure Feed help mitigate the risk of laminitis in susceptible horses.
+Reduced Risk of Laminitis: Low starch and sugar content in Pure Feed help mitigate the risk of laminitis in susceptible horses.

-- Improved Coat and Hoof Health: Natural ingredients in Pure Feed promote healthy coat and hoof growth, preventing issues like dry, brittle hooves or a dull coat.
+Improved Coat and Hoof Health: Natural ingredients in Pure Feed promote healthy coat and hoof growth, preventing issues like dry, brittle hooves or a dull coat.

-- Increased Energy: Pure Feed provides the necessary energy for optimal performance without causing abrupt energy spikes that can lead to behavioural problems.
+Increased Energy: Pure Feed provides the necessary energy for optimal performance without causing abrupt energy spikes that can lead to behavioural problems.

 Conclusion